Who We Are

 2. The Gospel of Jesus Christ provides refuge.

 “I have told you these things so you may have peace in Me.
 In the world, you will have much trouble.
 But take hope!
 I have power over the world!”

 God intervenes.
 He “so loved the world that He gave his only son that whoever believes in him should not perish, but have eternal life.”
 (John 3:16)

 Jesus, son of God, is born.
-He lives his whole life in perfect communion with God.
+He lives his whole life in sinless obedience, perfect communion with God.
 He lives the life intended for Adam, for us, in our place.
-Jesus is the perfect servant.
-God is the perfect Master.
+He is the perfect servant in service to the perfect Master.

 That is the gospel, but it’s not finished.
-Its unimaginable power is revealed three days later when Jesus resurrects from the grave!
-We, Jesus’s followers, who were once dead in our sins, are resurrected with Jesus, new creations, perfect in God’s sight, free to pursue holiness out of love for Him, for who He is, and what He has done.
+Its unimaginable power is unleashed three days later when Jesus resurrects from the grave!
+We, Jesus’s followers, who were once dead in our sins, are resurrected with Jesus, new creations, perfect in God’s sight, free to pursue holiness out of love for God, instead of fear.

-Once upon a time feared God as the Righteous and Holy Judge.
-Now we serve Him as God our doting Father who loves us, guides us, disciplines us, keeps us from now till eternity.
+God the Righteous and Holy Judge, is now our doting Father who loves us, guides us, disciplines us, keeps us from now till eternity.